-In 1990, Doris founded the National Women’s Sailing Association (NWSA) to create more awareness of sailing among women and help women build confidence in their sailing skills.
-That same year she introduced “You Can Sail Escapes” to provide all-women training programs through Offshore Sailing School.
+In 1990, Doris brought 12 women from across the country together under the auspices of the National Women’s Advisory Board on Sailing, to focus on programs and events to get more women into sailing.
+Within the year, Colgate changed the Board’s name to the National Women’s Sailing Association (NWSA) with a mission to create more awareness of sailing among women and help women build confidence in their sailing skills.
+That same year she spearheaded “You Can Sail Escapes” to provide all-women training programs in conjunction with Offshore Sailing School.

 For eight years, Doris organized and conducted multi-day NWSA seminars for women, primarily held at sailboat shows in Chicago, Oakland, Atlantic City and Annapolis.
 Called Take The Helm, these events attracted women and their spouses/significant others with presentations by panels of women who had sailed long distances with their families, workshops focusing on engine and winch maintenance, knot-tying sessions, and inspiring keynote speeches from women who live the sailing lifestyle.
 At their peak, Take The Helm Seminars had 800 sailors attending in a single event

 No longer actively involved with NWSA/WSF other than to be on its Advisory Committee, Doris can happily report that both organizations are going strong with continuous leadership from dedicated women who sail.
 But her interest in getting kids sailing at an early age goes on.
 In 2013, Doris set up a Team Building and Learn to Sail program for the Cypress Lake Middle School in Ft.
 Myers, Florida.
-This on-going event occurs each July, introducing sailing to boys and girls with emphasis on learning how to successfully work together on the water.
+This event introduced sailing to boys and girls with emphasis on learning how to successfully work together on the water.